‘Big Brother 19’ Schedule: Fans Enjoying ‘BB19’ Rumors As Summer 2017 Season Premiere Approaches

 If the BB19 format remains the same as in past seasons, Sundays will showcase weekly nominations, Wednesdays will focus on the Veto competition and ceremony, and then Thursdays will be used as the eviction night.
 Thursday nights will also be when the weekly Head of House competitions take place, awarding power to one houseguest for the week.
 This is the format that has led to a lot of success for the show in the past.

-Happy #FirstDayOfSpring ????…one season closer to #summer and #BB19!!!
+Happy #FirstDayOfSpring????…one season closer to #summer and #BB19!!!
 RT if you’re counting down to @CBSBigBrother pic.twitter.com/dIW7kUs3IF

 — Julie Chen (@JulieChen) March 20, 2017

-For fans who may who may have forgotten who the Big Brother 18 winner was, returning houseguest Nicole Franzel beat out Paul Abrahamian in the final vote of the season (5-4).
-James Huling finished third place after being eliminated in the final eviction ceremony.
+For fans who may have forgotten who the Big Brother 18 winner was, returning houseguest Nicole Franzel beat out Paul Abrahamian in the final vote of the season by a 5-4 count.
+James Huling finished third after being eliminated in the final eviction ceremony.
 The other members of the BB18 final six were Natalie Negrotti, Victor Arroyo, and Corey Brooks.
 Nicole had been in a showmance with Corey, while James and Natalie were an item for most of the season.
 As recent Big Brother spoilers have revealed, neither showmance survived outside of the BB18 house.

 If it turns out the Big Brother 19 rumors about an All-Star cast are true, it’s certainly possible that Nicole Franzel, Paul Abrahamian, Natalie Negrotti, or Victory Arroyo could get invited back.
 Though Victor finished in fifth place for the season, he performed well in competitions, working his way back into the BB18 house twice after getting evicted.
-James was a returning houseguest within the BB18 cast as well but still had quite a few viewers rooting for him on social media.
+James was a returning houseguest within the BB18 cast as well, but still had quite a few viewers rooting for him on social media.
 Seeing him as a member of an All-Star cast would not be surprising at all.

 — Big Brother (@CBSBigBrother) March 20, 2017